MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 3. Choose New to open the report options window.
 Your selection in step 2 determines which report options window appears.

 4. Name the option and enter information to define the option.
-The name you choose for the option won’t appear on the report.
-The selections available for defining report options vary, depending on the report type you’ve selected.
+The name you choose for the option won't appear on the report.
+The selections available for defining report options vary, depending on the report type you've selected.

 5. Enter range restrictions.
 The Ranges list shows the available options for each report.
 The available ranges vary, depending on the type of report.